rforced/ostiole/README.md

 underneath, and the usual daemons — systemd-networkd, dnsmasq, unbound, miniupnpd, pppd — driven from a single configuration.

-**Status: beta.** It works.
+**Status:** It works.
 Expect bugs, and expect the config format to change between releases.

 - **Firewall** — zones, rules with aliases (addresses, ports, URL feeds, countries, AS numbers) and schedules, NAT, rate limits, a live log.